 In Australia, the '2019 Women for Media Report' estimated that only 30% of panelists are women - despite there being no shortage of qualified women.

-Here at Western, we are passionate about promoting gender equality in all areas, and this Pledge provides an opportunity to take another positive step forward in supporting equality in a practical and achievable manner.
-By not providing qualified women the opportunity to be considered to present at conferences and sit on panels, we also inhibit their opportunity for recognition, experience and profile-building.
+Western Sydney University is passionate about promoting gender equality in all areas, and this Pledge provides an opportunity to take another positive step forward in supporting equality in a practical and achievable manner.
+Not providing qualified women the opportunity to be considered to present at conferences and sit on panels, inhibits their opportunity for recognition, experience and profile-building.

-We encourage staff to sign up and take the Western Panel Pledge.
+University staff are encouraged to sign up and take the Western Panel Pledge.
 In signing the Pledge you can play an active part in the continued progression towards gender equality, and help improve the balance of gender diversity across public panels, conferences, presentations, workshops and other events.

 When invited to present at a public forum, you are agreeing in a practical way to the following: